tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/节点管理/移除节点_intl.md

 ## Considerations

-- A prepaid node will not be terminated after it is removed from the cluster.
 - A pay-as-you-go node can be retained or terminated as you wish, but if it is not terminated, fees will continue to be incurred.
-- If a node is removed from and then added back to the cluster, the system will be reinstalled.
-Please be cautious when doing so.
+- Keep in mind that if a node is removed from and then added back to the cluster, the system will be reinstalled.

 ## Directions